prappleman/parker-react-portfolio/README.md

 # Parker's Portfolio

 ## Overview
 Welcome to my portfolio!
-This repository hosts the code for my single-page application portfolio deployed on Heroku.
+This repository hosts the code for my single-page application portfolio deployed on Netlify.
 You can explore my recent projects, learn about my skills and experiences, and get in touch with me through the contact form.

 [Check out my Portfolio](https://main--parker-rappleye-portfolio.netlify.app)